PIK-LPJmL/lpjmlkit/paper.md

 handling the open source Dynamic Global Vegetation model (DGVM) [LPJmL](https://github.com/PIK-LPJmL/LPJmL) mainly developed and maintained by the Potsdam Institute of Climate Impact Research (PIK).
 It contains two main modules.
-One, called *LPJmL Runner*, provides the functionality to create model configurations for multiple simulations at once and run them either on a configured local machine or on an HPC cluster with SLURM support.\
+One, *LPJmL Runner*, provides the functionality to create model configurations for multiple simulations simultaneously and run them either on a configured local computer or on an HPC cluster with SLURM support.\
-The other, called *LPJmL Data* offers a generic read function that supports both simulation output and model input data for multiple file format types.
-The associated data class *LPJmLData* contains both the data and the corresponding metadata to ensure the integrity of both within an instantiated object.
-LPJmLData objects can be modified to a limited extent **[maybe say something on why only to limited extent and what that limit is for?]** and exported to other common R data formats.
+The other, *LPJmL Data* offers a generic read function that supports simulation output and model input data for multiple file formats.
+The associated data class *LPJmLData* contains both the data and the corresponding metadata to ensure data integrity within an instance.
+LPJmLData objects act as data containers that provide special modification functions such as subsetting or transformations of the data.
+They can be exported into various other common R data formats.
-In addition to these modules, further functions that facilitate common use cases of LPJmL are included.
-This article introduces *lpjmlkit*, an R package that serves as an interface to LPJmL and thus both simplifies direct work with the model and enables new software developments **[enables new software development -- unclear what that means?]**.
+In addition to these modules, other functions are included to facilitate common use cases of LPJmL.
+This article introduces *lpjmlkit*, an R package that serves as an interface to LPJmL to simplify direct work with the model and to enable new generic software developments based on LPJmL simulations or data.

 # Statement of need